Swordlash/ZAI-JS/README.md

 The `BookTable` module implements a component that renders a collection of `Book`s.
 The component receives a `Books` object to render from the parent component and raises any modification/deletion events.
 A main function is the `render` function, which creates a table.
 Each `Book` in the collection is rendered as a HTML row, according to whether it is currently modified or not (governed by a check button in the last column).

 ![booktable](screenshots/BookTable.png "BookTable rendered component")

+## About.purs and About.js

+Render this README into the HTML viewport.

 ## Types.purs